DXHeroes/knowledge-base-content/practices/performance_testing.md

   Run and monitor your tests.
 - **Analyze, repair, and retest**
   Evaluate the data after the testing.
 Compare it to your expectations, repair, and run the performance tests again using different parameters.

+## Common Pitfalls of the Performance Testing

+- Do not perform the tests on clients before the product is finished, that could be very risky.
+It could destroy the product reputation.
+- Always automatize.
+If you do the testing manually, there is a higher risk of not detecting all the bottlenecks.
+- Ensure to test correct and related parameters.

 ## Resources for the Performance Testing